 The only difference is who you’ll be dueling against in the tournaments!

 All in all, this is a solid game that will fit well in anyone’s collection if they are into worker placements or love the chivalrous knight theme.

-The game is coming to Kickstarter this month, so I’ll be adding the link to it once it’s live!
+The game is coming to Kickstarter November 13th, 2019, so I’ll be adding the link to it once it’s live!